abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 # Desktop configuration `desktop.pod`

-This chapter describes how to configure the `desktop.pod` object in the abcdesktop config file.
+This chapter describes how to configure the `desktop.pod` and `desktop.envlocal` objects in the abcdesktop config file.

 ## main entries in the `desktop.pod` dictionary